GhoulMage/Dream-Emerald/README.md

 * Overworld Snow starts Hail weather in battle
 * Berries in rainy routes will always yield max amount of berries without the need to water them
 * Shiny chance is now 1/1024
-* Sort the bag using START Button
-* Change your Pokémon Pokéballs by using them in the bag
+* Use Pokéball out of battle to change Pokéballs of your Pokémon

 ### Quality Of Life Changes
 * Run indoors
+* Eggs hatch at level 1
+* Default Sound to Stereo
+* Default Text Speed to Fast
+* No need for Move Deleter for HMs
+* Move faster by pressing B in water
 * Poison Fades at 1HP and Lowers Friendship
-* Move faster by pressing B in water
-* No need for Move Deleter for HMs
+* Summary Screen wraps to first/last Pokémon (hate this wasn't a default)
 * Summary Screen Nature stats are coloured, IVs and EVs appear by pressing A Button
-* Summary Screen wraps to first/last Pokémon (hate this wasn't a default)
 * Easily swap between lower and upper case with R Button in Naming screen
 * Switches to lowercase after inputting the first character in Naming screen
 * Expiring a Repel will prompt the use of another one
-* Eggs hatch at level 1
-* Use Pokéball out of battle to change Pokéballs of your Pokémon
-* Low Health Beep does not longer loop
 * Berries grow faster, also planting and watering them is faster
 * See the Phyiscal/Special Split of abilities in battle
 * Hidden Power type is exposed
+* Sort the bag using START Button
 * Return/Frustration power is exposed
-* Low Health beep does not loop anymore
+* Low Health Beep does not longer loop

 ### Added Areas
 * **Dream Oldale**.
 An extension of Oldale Town that also wraps to Route 103 by the river.
 * **Underground Tunnels**.
 A mysterious series of tunnels.
 Entrances to it are all over the region, but are covered by debris.

-### Pokémon Sound Type Added
+### [Pokémon Sound Type Added]https://docs.google.com/document/d/1LJ6lqzNob5mojvyFraNFeUqGb1-6RZNTBh3nmbPbATw/edit?usp=sharing

 #### Normal/Sound
 * Audino